timetag/timetag.github.io/docs/actions.rst

     This is useful for implementing time-based cutting or region-of-interesting cutting.

     You can use ``interrupt()`` to pause the analysis, when a certian event happens or a certian state is reached.
-Then, from the Python side you can get the current positions for every timetag Clips, which was provided as the sources in ``eta.run({sources},...)``.
+Then, from the Python side you can get the current positions for every timetag Clips, which was from multiple time taggers and was provided in the sources of ``eta.run()``.
 With those positions, you can later run analysis using some new clips constructed form the same file but with ``eta.clip_file(..., seek_record=the_interrupted_position)``

     .. note::